 A redeeming, and non-surprising ingredient in Batiste’s Dry Shampoo was Oryza Sativa Starch, which is more commonly known as rice starch.
 This is the absorbent for those greasy strands.
-It’s the white coating you get when you spray an ample amount of dry shampoo on your head.
+It’s the white coating you get when you spray an ample amount of iton your head.
 Interestingly, it’s also used in cosmetics as a conditioning agent, so this dry shampoo does provide some nourishment for your non-washed hair.

 Batiste Dry Shampoo Review: Before And After Results

 Before Batiste Dry Shampoo

 It’s no great confession that before using a dry shampoo my hair is limp and lifeless.
 Grease can be seen from a good few miles away and no amount of styling is going to help.
 This is amplified by the fact that I often touch my hair, flipping it from one side to the other to keep it out of my face.
 By the second or third day post-wash, my hair is ready for some real TLC.

 This is when I usually whip out my Batiste Dry Shampoo and just spray a generous amount all over the top of my head.
 I then split my hair into sections and spray the product right into my roots.
 Embrace those grandma streaks and brush them through.
 If you really work it through you should be getting rid of any residue.

 After: Does Batiste Dry Shampoo Work?